How To Remove Diamond From Ring | Not For Inexperienced Jewelry Makers

 pliers and a diamond ring

 To remove, use jewelry pliers to carefully bend the prongs outwards.
-Create a gap that pliers can be inserted between the stone and prongs so the rock can pop out.
+Create a gap where pliers can be inserted between the stone and prongs so the rock can pop out.
 Bend the prongs back in place.
-The metal, sometimes made of silver or gold, can sometimes be re-purposed.
+The metal in silver or gold rings can sometimes be re-purposed.
 Otherwise, the diamond should pop right out.
 If this proves difficult, pliers can help in removal.

 Remove A Diamond From A Bezel Setting

-Other ways, like a bezel setting, holds a center stone in place from almost all sides, and is used to protect stones from damage.
+Other ways, like a bezel setting, hold a center stone in place from almost all sides and are used to protect stones from damage.
 Think of this as a band that surrounds the domed side of the gemstone.
 The profile of the setting allows stones to sit closer to the hand.
 This sometimes makes a diamond in a bezel setting more difficult to replace the metal, and therefore, a trickier setting to remove the diamond.

 Since metal is encasing the diamond on all sides, we start with a scalpel or thin blade to try and wedge the center stone out.
 Be careful with the bezel lifter tool, which is wedged between the bezel and diamond and used to gently wiggle the diamond out.